 What is Liquidation Value?

-Liquidation value is an estimation of the final value which will be received by the holder of financial instruments when an asset is sold, typically under a rapid sale process.
+Liquidation value is an estimation of the final value that will be received by the holder of financial instruments when an asset is sold, typically under a rapid sale process.
 A business is typically liquidated as part of a bankruptcy process and tangible assets are sold quickly, often for pennies on the dollar, for an extremely low percentage of their original cost.

 In another context, when an investor chooses to exit a profitable venture, the value of shares when its put up for sale is also considered a liquidation value.

-What is Liquidation Value used for?
+What is Liquidation Value Used For?

-The calculation of liquidation value is used in financial instrument valuation to simulate the worst case scenario when a company or business goes bankrupt.
+The calculation of liquidation value is used in financial instrument valuation to simulate the worst-case scenario when a company or business goes bankrupt.
 It is also used when a healthy company considers undergoing a merger, putting itself up for sale, or applying for credit from its investors or debtor.

 How to Calculate Liquidation Value